ECO (denomination): History

-ECO first grew out of discussions that took place in 2010 among pastors of the Presbyterian Church (USA) who were concerned about the denomination's theological disputes they believed were distractions from the church's primary calling to spread the gospel.
-PC(USA) had faced controversy for years over its liberal theology and disputes over the authority of the Bible.
+ECO first grew out of discussions that took place in 2010 among pastors of the Presbyterian Church (USA) who were concerned about "growing denominational disputes over theology and bureaucracy" they believed were distractions from the church's primary calling to spread the gospel.
+PC(USA) had faced controversy for years over its liberal theology and disputes over interpretations of the Bible.
 In 2008, its General Assembly proposed allowing the ordination of partnered LGBT clergy.
 This proposal was adopted in 2011, but it was opposed by some evangelical Presbyterians.

 In February 2011, a group of pastors issued a white paper that declared the PC(USA) "deathly ill" and called for a new approach.
 In August, the Fellowship of Presbyterians was formed as an umbrella organization of evangelicals in the Presbyterian Church (USA).
 The Fellowship initiated plans for ECO in response to interest from pastors and congregations for a new Presbyterian denomination.
 ECO was created to accommodate conservative Presbyterians that permitted the ordination of women.
-While other conservative Presbyterian churches in the United States existed, most of these did not permit female clergy with the exception of Evangelical Presbyterian Church, to which most of the PC(USA) presbyteries would not release the departing congregations to leave with their church properties due to the fact that the EPC did not mandate female clergy regarding it as non-essential.
+While other conservative Presbyterian churches in the United States existed, most of these did not permit female clergy with the exception of the Evangelical Presbyterian Church, to which most of the PC(USA) presbyteries would not release the departing congregations to leave with their church properties due to the fact that the EPC did not mandate female clergy regarding it as non-essential.

 ECO was officially launched in January 2012 at a conference in Orlando, Florida.
 It began accepting member congregations in April.
 In the five years between 2012 and 2017, 303 churches and 121,000 people left the PC(USA) to join ECO.